xxxmonsterxxx/SGR/README.md

 ___

 #### ***Environement:***
-This project contains helpfull scripts to environement install and configur additional dependencies.
+This project contains helpfull scripts to environement install and configure additional dependencies.
 If you wan't to manually install the libraries, just use the helper scripts:
 - Windows: /env/win_env_install.ps1 - Powershell script
 - Linux & MacOS: /env/unix_env_install.sh - Bash script